 The mentor must complete the mentor training program provided by the Seminary.

 The mentor must agree to specific time commitments, including a minimum of 1 hour per week for dialogue, discussion, and reflection, as well as, additional time for interaction (prayer, orientation, instruction, evaluation, guiding, etc.).
-This meeting is required to happen in person. **Note: The mentor is not responsible for the “teaching” of the course.
-Due to COVID-19 restrictions, we are making exceptions for in person meetings for the time being.
+This meeting should happen in person. **Note: The mentor is not responsible for the “teaching” of the course.
+Due to COVID-19 restrictions, we are making exceptions for in person meetings at this time.

 The mentor must develop, in partnership with the student, a specific plan for their work together, which will constitute an Apprentice/Mentor Covenant.
 The plan will be developed in accordance with the document, “Guide for Development of an Apprentice/Mentor Mentoring Track Covenant” which has been provided by the Dean of Graduate Studies and Director of the Mentoring Program.